dmerejkowsky/blog/content/post/0093-killing-unwrap.md

 *Note: I'd like to thank Jeikabu whose [comment on dev.to](https://dev.to/jeikabu/comment/8kb4) triggered the addition of this section*:

-Let's take an other example.
+Let's take another example.
 Here is the code under test:

 ```rust
 struct Foo { ... };